See answer

 Acute vs. Chronic Leukemia

 AML progresses rapidly and involves white blood cells that aren’t fully developed, called blasts.
-CML progresses more slowly and involves blood cells that are more mature.
+These cells do not function properly.
+CML progresses more slowly and involves more mature, but still abnormal, blood cells.

 Myeloid Leukemia

 Leukemia can arise from two types of blood-forming cells — myeloid and lymphoid cells.
-Because they develop from myeloid cells that grow abnormally and don’t function properly, both AML and CML are known as myelogenous leukemias.
-Myeloid cells can develop into red blood cells, platelets (involved in blood clotting), and white blood cells such as neutrophils, basophils, eosinophils, and monocytes.
+Because AML and CML originate from abnormal myeloid cells, they are classified as myelogenous leukemias.
+Myeloid cells can develop into:

-By comparison, lymphocytic leukemias, such as acute lymphocytic leukemia and chronic lymphocytic leukemia, cause the bone marrow to produce too many lymphocytes — white blood cells known as B cells and T cells.
+By comparison, lymphocytic leukemias, such as acute lymphocytic leukemia and chronic lymphocytic leukemia, cause the bone marrow to produce too many lymphocytes (B cells and T cells), which are key players in the immune system.

 What Causes AML and CML?

-AML cells commonly have mutations in genes that either stop bone marrow cells from maturing or help the cells grow uncontrollably.
-Examples of these genes are the following:
+AML cells commonly have gene mutations that either prevent bone marrow cells from maturing or cause them to multiply uncontrollably.
+Examples of these genes include:

 • FLT3